AU Optronics: forms strategic alliance with Idemitsu

-TAIPEI Taiwan's AU Optronics, the world's fourth-largest LCD maker, said on Thursday it would form a strategic alliance with Japan's Idemitsu Kosan to develop next-generation flat screen technology, as the industry struggles with falling prices.
+TAIPEI Feb 2 Taiwan's AU Optronics , the world's fourth-largest LCD maker, said on Thursday it would form a strategic alliance with Japan's Idemitsu Kosan to develop next-generation flat screen technology, as the industry struggles with falling prices.

 The strategic alliance includes technological collaboration to develop high-performance OLED displays and OLED-related patents, according to an AU Optronics statement to the Taiwan stock exchange.